Why Women & Gender Studies at E&H?

 Outside the classroom, you’ll find many ways to be part of the community through service learning, campus clubs, and outside projects.
 You can join the Women’s Student Union or the “Read of Our Own” gender reading group.
 You can attend and/or design your own gender-related Lyceum programs.
-You can work with staff at the Inclusion & Dialogue Center to create new on- and off-campus programming.
+You can work with staff at the Office of Diversity, Equity, Inclusion & Belonging to create new on- and off-campus programming.

 In past years, students have:

 organized a trip to the Women’s March in Washington, DC

 presented Lyceums on current events such as the #MeToo and #YesAllWomen movements

 sponsored performances of The Vagina Monologues with readings by students, faculty, and staff

 - In Spring 2020, students in WGST 200 created a presentation that explored the gendered aspects and impacts of the COVID-19 crisis.